aiddata/geo-datasets/kubernetes/dev/README.md

    # the env variable tells kind to use podman instead of docker
    KIND_EXPERIMENTAL_PROVIDER=podman kind create cluster --config kind-config.yaml
    ```
-   - You may need to set kind to run with rootless.
-[See instructions](https://kind.sigs.k8s.io/docs/user/rootless/)
+   - If you run into issues, there may be additional steps to run kind rootless.
+[See this documentation page](https://kind.sigs.k8s.io/docs/user/rootless/)

 7. Set "geodata" as our default namespace using `kubectl`.
    To work with the newly-created resources in Kubernetes, set your kubectl context use the same namespace.